 This pattern interruption technique isn’t only important when speaking in public, but also when trying to start conversations with people we know well like family and friends around topics they are interested in talking more deeply on.

 No one wants to feel like they’re wasting time on a sales call, and that’s why this pattern interrupt technique acknowledges the fact upfront.
 The key with this method is to sound sly but still polite and professional.
-You want your customer wondering what you’re up to.
+You want your customer to wonder what you’re up to.

 Answer The Question